 During the month we added a new position in Cadence, a provider of software used in the designing, testing, verifying and implementing of semiconductors.
 We see the semiconductor industry as a whole benefitting from the structural trend of technological advance and proliferation of new applications, and we believe Cadence has a strong competitive moat built up over years of high spending on research and development.
-We also took advantage of broad weakness in US shares to add to our holdings of global footwear and apparel giant Nike.
-We used the proceeds from the expiry of a UK auto-call to add to our passive exposure in the FTSE 100 Index and FTSE 250 Index.
+We took advantage of market weakness to add new positions in the US in global footwear and apparel company Nike and Ansys, provider of simulation technology that we believe will be a beneficiary of the drive toward more efficient and sustainable businesses of the future.
+We trimmed some of our passive exposure in the SPDR S&P 500 to fund these new holdings, which had been on our watch list to add if a good opportunity came along.